FREQUENTLY ASKED QUESTIONS

 - Number of "Complex" type questions for Part 2 studies: 360+

-- Number of Practice Oral Exam Questions: 125 oral exam type questions (please see question below regarding oral exam questions)
+- Number of Practice Oral Exam Questions: 125 oral exam type questions (please see the question below regarding oral exam questions)

 Materials are continually being developed for the site from added content, additional repetition materials, and materials deemed necessary for addition based on the current exams and state of the field.
 However, with that being said, we work very hard to make sure that our materials are of quality and not quantity and that the materials are written appropriately for the scope and depth of this exam.